Cataracts in Dogs: Causes, Symptoms, and Treatment

 Other Factors

 While not as common as the others above, nutritional deficiencies and toxin exposure can potentially trigger cataracts in dogs.
-Puppies who don’t receive the right amount of nutrients can develop eye impairments and problems, such as cataracts.
+Puppies who don’t receive the right amount of nutrients can develop eye impairments and problems.

 Additionally, long-term use of corticosteroids can also be a potential cause.